Fund EcoMarket

 This spans many sectors where capital intensity meets technology, with autos, IT and infrastructure/utilities the most relevant.
 We carried out in depth back-testing on these sectors, and our idea generation screen highlights companies who perform best on metrics most correlated with alpha generation and this is where our analysts focus their attention.

-Once a company comes through our idea generation screen, we move it to the next stage of the investment process where the team conducts the fundamental analysis.
+Companies that look most attractive from our idea generation screen are taken through to the next stage of the investment process where the team conducts the fundamental analysis.

 The key areas of our company research are described below: